geoenvo/ansible-onedataportal/README.md

       * Default CKAN configuration file path is `/etc/ckan/ckan/production.ini`
       * Default Oskari configuration file path is `/opt/oskari/oskari-server/resources/oskari-ext.properties`
   * Using and updating a non-english localization
+  * Building Oskari frontend and server components
-  * Check this repo's wiki
+  * Check this repo's wiki for more details
 * Reboot the server
   ```
   sudo reboot